Get started

 You’re not tracking performance.

-You’re reinforcing a habit.
+You’re reinforcing a clarity.

 You write.